stefaleon/React-Bands/README.md

 * Add an id property to each band and use it as key in the map function instead of the array index which may be changing, for example when we delete a band.
 Also add the nextBandId state component.

+&nbsp;
+## 10 BandForm

+* Add the BandForm component.
+It contains a close button, an input for the name, mapped inputs for the members, a textarea for the story and an input for the image url.

+* Configure the general handleChange event, instead of configuring multiple handlers for various inputs, using event.target.name as key.